platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 Most notably, the `deployment.routes` object's keys are all of the URLs made available by the environment.
 Note that some will be redirects.
 To find those that are live URLs filter to those objects whose `type` property is `upstream`.

+## Cancelling activities

+All activities with a status of `pending` or `in_progress` can be cancelled through the CLI using the command `platform activity:cancel ACTIVITY_ID`.
+You can retrieve an individual activity's ID by listing them (`platform activity:list`).
+If an ID is not included, you will be prompted to select one from a list of incomplete activities.
+In the management console, open the dropdown for that activity and select the **Stop run** option to cancel it.

+For crons, you can specify a stop command that will be used to cancel that activity.
+See the [cron documentation](/configuration/app/cron.md) for more details.
+For all other activities, the default behavior is to send a `SIGTERM` signal to the process.

 ## Example activity

 The following is an example of a webhook message.
 Specifically, this one was created by a "push" event.